 So, I am recommending against exercise programs, if losing weight is your top priority.
 That said, as the pounds come off, you'll almost certainly find yourself becoming more active; a certain amount of exercise will find its way into your life just because you can do more.
 You'll take on more projects, you'll do more things, and isn't that kind of the point?
 Do that extra walking, go up those stairs, and so on -- ease it into your life.
 But making a point of pushing yourself to exhaustion is just counterproductive.

 If you're still skeptical, look up the numbers on how many calories you burn with any given exercise, and then figure out how much exercise it would take to burn 3500 calories.
 That's just a single pound of fat.
 For example, walking a mile will burn 120 calories, give or take.
 So you'd have to walk something like 30 miles just to lose a pound.
 How many days will it take you to walk 30 miles (and remember, you're not allowed to compensate by eating more)?
 I can lose a pound in just a few days through diet alone; diet wins.
 (Please, don't tell me about Jared Fogle: no way did he lose weight by walking a couple miles and then eating 500 calories of bread.
 There's something sketchy about that guy.)

 That is something of a trick question, because it looks like diet management is going to be part of my life from now on.
 The question is more, what will my life look like when I'm no longer doing only 1500 calories a day?
-Well, I'll probably bump it up to 2500 calories, but I'll still be mindful of what I eat.
+Well, I'll probably bump it up to 2500 calories, but I'll still count calories.
 There will be more sandwiches in my life, but within caloric limits.
 Also more deliberate exercise; I enjoy bicycling, and look forward to it not being an exhausting process.